When I say purple prose, what springs to mind?

-Probably dense, complicated chunks of classic books you were forced to read in high school, or maybe Twitter screenshots of embarrassing novels laden with straining metaphors.
-If anything, you probably know that it’s ‘bad,’ and that we’re supposed to not do it.
+Probably dense, complicated chunks of classic books you were forced to read in high school.
+Or maybe Twitter screenshots of embarrassing novels laden with straining metaphors.
+If anything, you probably know that it’s ‘bad’ and that we’re supposed to avoid it at all costs.

 But what is it, really, and why should we avoid it?
 Are there instances where purple prose is good, actually?
 Let’s discuss how to identify purple prose and fix it when we run into it in our own writing.

 Purple prose is prose that draws attention to itself rather than the subject matter.
 It does this by being excessively descriptive in a clumsy way.
 In a chunk of purple prose, you’ll see excessive adjectives, adverbs, and overly descriptive language that doesn’t do much to actually describe anything—all it really does is show itself off.

 Purple prose is not the same as academic or descriptive writing.
 Often, people conflate purple prose with any writing that’s flowery, adjective-heavy, or dense—this isn’t totally fair.
 It’s possible to have a writing style that thrives in lush description and a more academic style.
 What makes purple prose distinct is its lack of finesse.
 Instead of using a lot of interesting adjectives to artfully weave a scene together, purple prose is tired and overly heavy.

 So, to sum it up: purple prose is unnecessarily descriptive for the sake of being descriptive.
 This is not the same as having a flowery or adjective-heavy style, which is a perfectly valid way to write.